Intensity of Services Special Education Funding Model Resources

 Instructional Arrangement/Setting Code: School systems will continue to collect and submit this information according to the requirements of the Student Attendance Accounting Handbook for the 2026-2027 school year.
 Beginning with the 2027-2028 school year, instructional arrangement/setting codes will no longer have to be collected.
 TWEDS - Descriptor

-Tier of Intensity: Beginning with 2026-2027 school year, due by the first attendance submission on October 8, 2026, the tier of intensity (1-8) must also be reported for each student.
+Tier of Intensity: Beginning with 2026-2027 school year, the tier of intensity (1-8) must also be reported for each student.
 That will continue to be collected as we fully transition into this system.
 TWEDS - Descriptor

 Service Group: If a student is eligible for a service group allotment (either 1-3 or 4-5), that will be collected and reported beginning with the 2026-2027 school year as well.
 TWEDS - Descriptor